aradi/fytest/README.rst

 * Test fixtures with initializers and finalizers
 * Parameterized test fixtures
 * Test suites with initializers and finalizers
+* Testing of MPI-parallel codes

 At the current early stage of development, there is no extensive documentation available yet.
-Have a look at the examples in the ``examples/`` folder for demonstration of usage.
+Have a look at the examples in the `examples/ <examples>`_ folder for demonstration of usage.

 The project is `hosted on github <http://github.com/aradi/fytest>`_.